 Install Specific Version of Java

-If, for some reason, you do not wish to install the default or latest version of Java, you can specify the version number you prefer.
+If you do not want to install the default or latest version of Java, specify the version number you prefer.

 Install Specific Version of OpenJDK